We Mean Business

 Thursday Feb 02, 2017

-Business journalism professors Karen Blumenthal, Andrew Cassel and Keith Herndon share their tips for engaging students in class.
+In this episode, hosted by Jenna Miller, Business journalism professors Karen Blumenthal, Andrew Cassel and Keith Herndon share their tips for engaging students in class.
+These instructors explain the creative way they encourage students to interact with businesses they don’t already have a connection to and the importance of reading other business stories, especially in their own communities.
 They originally shared these tips during Reynolds Week 2016.
-Jenna Miller hosts this episode.

 Thursday Jan 19, 2017